Gatlinburg sits on the Western edge of the Smoky Mountains.

 It’s 5.4 miles roundtrip to the falls, but the trail continues another 4 miles to the summit of Mt.
 LeConte.

-5. Ramsey Cascades
+13. Ramsey Cascades

 Located in the Greenbrier area, Ramsey Cascade Trail is 8 miles round trip.
 The hike is considered strenuous, gaining over 2,000 feet in elevation over 4 miles.

 The cascades are the tallest waterfall inside the park at 100 feet.
 The water “cascades” over a series of rock outcroppings.

-Turn off of Highway 321 into the Greenbrier entrance of the park and follow the signs 4.7 miles to the trailhead.
+To access Ramsey Cascades, turn off of Highway 321 into the Greenbrier entrance of the park and follow the signs 4.7 miles to the trailhead.

 Do you have a favorite waterfall in or around Gatlinburg?
-Let us know in the comments.
+Let us know in the comments!